 The good folks at Home Depot have a lot of great advice about how to keep flies away.
 Mostly, their suggestions start with stopping a fly problem before it begins.
 Sounds easy enough, but *how* do you do it?

-If you're looking for a non-spray option, the Farnam brand is a great way to go.
-This fly trap works like a lot of things in life: through attraction.
+If you're looking for a non-spray option, the Starbar brand is a great way to go.
+This fly trap works like many things in life: through attraction.

 For outdoor options, a pre-treatment lawn spray like Wondercide is a great place to start.
 Wondercide is a plant-based brand offering bug sprays, lotions, and insecticides that are great for house fly control.
 It also does well at keeping gnats, fruit flies, and horseflies at bay too.
 As far as natural insect repellent goes, this stuff is super easy to use.